 Because polar climate is highly variable, predicting its evolution on seasonal and interannual time scales is important.
 Tropical climate phenomena, such as the El Nino Southern Oscillation (ENSO) and the Quasi-Biennial Oscillation (QBO), have been studied as possible sources of predictability in the atmosphere.
 Sea ice and snow cover, the state of the stratosphere (including the ozone hole in the southern hemisphere), and the southern oceans have also been identified as potential sources of predictability in the polar regions.
 These aspects of the climate system are associated with long-time scales and provide boundary conditions for the troposphere.

 Climate at the Poles

 The Northern and Southern polar regions have very different geographies.
-In the Arctic is covered by frozen ocean surrounded by large land masses, the Antarctic is covered by frozen land surrounded by ocean.
+The Arctic is covered by frozen ocean surrounded by large land masses, and the Antarctic is covered by frozen land surrounded by ocean.

 Sources of Predictability

 Sea ice and snow cover

 The September Arctic sea ice extent in 2012 was at a record minimum.
 While current climate models show declining Arctic sea ice over the last half century, they are not able to replicate the rapid pace of the decline, which means that projections of sea ice loss are not accurate.
 Despite this, current estimates based on the models and statistical methods used to get at the most likely scenario of sea ice loss, predict that September Arctic sea ice will most likely disappear between 2066 and 2085.
 Other estimates that take into account sea ice volume (rather than extent) project that summer sea ice could vanish as soon as 2059.